AdoriZahard/hi3er/docs/index.md

 **Recitatif of Good Wine**: Restore 1.5 SP per second. | 3rd **Recitatif of Fine Jade**: Initial SP and max SP increase by 30. | 4th **Nexus Signet 2: Echo of Gold** |
-**Echo of Withered Soil**: After lasting over 1s, Final Echo boosts SP cap by 50% and restores 1% SP per second until it ends. | 1st
+**Echo of Silent Night**: After lasting over 1s, Final Echo reduces the ATK, DEF. and Elemental Resists of enemies nearby by 2% per second (40% max) until it ends. | 1st
-**Echo of Silent Night**: After lasting over 1s, Final Echo reduces the ATK, DEF. and Elemental Resists of enemies nearby by 2% per second (40% max) until it ends. | Optional 2nd
+**Echo of Withered Soil**: After lasting over 1s, Final Echo boosts SP cap by 50% and restores 1% SP per second until it ends. | 2nd

 !!! note
     Silent Night is strongly recommended to get as soon as possible, as it will act as your second Breach signet.
 Withered Soil in the other hand will go along nicely with the synergy from the massive SP regen you'll be getting from your other sources, leading to massive damage boosts.